-This course deals with phases two and three of emergency management, response and recovery.
-For the U.S., the National Disaster Recovery Framework is a guide that enables effective recovery support to disaster-impacted States, Tribes, Territorial and local jurisdictions.
-This framework is developed and maintained under the Presidential Policy Directive (PPD-8), National Preparedness which directs the Federal Emergency Management Agency (FEMA) to work with interagency partnerships to publish a recovery framework.
-The course also explores the legal framework for multi-national and bi-lateral agreements to render international assistance both in the response and recovery phases.
-Prerequisite: Admission to the Emergency Management program and EMGT 600 or permission of the instructor.
+This course deals with response (phase two) and recovery (phase three) of emergency management.
+For the U.S., the National Disaster Recovery Framework is a guide that enables effective recovery support to disaster-impacted States, tribes, territorial, and local jurisdictions.
+This framework is developed and maintained under the Presidential Policy Directive (PPD-8), National Preparedness, which directs the Federal Emergency Management Agency (FEMA) to work with interagency partnerships to publish a recovery framework.
+The course also explores the legal framework for multi-national and bi-lateral agreements to render international assistance, both in the response and recovery phases.
+Prerequisite: Admission to the Emergency Management program.
 Three semester hours.